Wolf Ladejinsky: Biography

 In December 1954, during the period of McCarthyism in the United States, Ladejinsky was the central figure in a highly public incident which aroused furor among liberals in Congress and was resolved by the intervention of the White House (Schrecker 1998).
 Ladejinsky, an anti-Communist New Deal Democrat, was blacklisted by several conservative groups (Manchester 1978).
 While working as an agricultural attaché in Tokyo, his position was transferred from the Department of State to the Department of Agriculture's jurisdiction.
 Soon thereafter, his security clearance was revoked, and he was fired by Secretary of Agriculture Ezra Taft Benson, who considered Ladejinsky a "security risk" despite admitting a lack of hard evidence against him (Sachar 1992).
 A public statement charged that Ladejinsky "required clearance from the Communist Party" to work for Amtorg Trading Corporation, for whom he served briefly as a translator in 1930.
-At that time he also had three sisters living in Soviet Russia, which was cited as making him "subject to coercion".
+At that time, he also had three sisters still living in Soviet Russia, which was cited as making him "subject to coercion".
 The final charge was that Ladejinsky had been a member of two Communist front organizations, including the Washington Committee for Democratic Action (Eisenhower 1996).